 Notice a theme?
 Mamas, listen up.
 If we're not careful, we can miss out on our CURRENT season while wishing that the next one were here already, gosh darn it!
 In the throes of sleep deprivation and nighttime nursings, a wise dad told us that, as painful as it was at the time, he looked back on the early days of midnight wakings as a precious time with his babies.
 Not saying we need to paste a smile on - parenting is hard - but instead, to recognize what's good about where we are now.

 One of the first tools I give clients helps them assess what's working and what isn't.
 We talk about where they are right NOW.
 We make a plan for how they can thrive within their current season, not fight it or wish it was a different season.

 One client told me she had a deep feeling of, "I'm a mom - I can't be anything else!"
 She was in a season of full-time caregiving for her kids (3 years old and younger) and had laid down her aspirations to be a writer.

 We worked together so she could embrace the season she was in.
 She had a breakthrough: "I can write - right now."
 She carved out regular times to write, crafted a mission statement, and even brainstormed multiple blog posts she would be excited to pitch to other blogs or write for her own.
 The last time I checked in with her, she had enrolled in and taken an online course for bloggers, purchased a domain name, and was on a path to start a new online home for her writing.

 You might be in the nursing-and-diapers phase.
 Or the working-and-kid-shuttling phase.
 Or the business-building-with-a-1-year-old-at-home phase.
 Whatever season you're in, I encourage you to embrace it!

-He has learning new things and laughing at yourself, now.
+You can learn new things and laugh at yourself, now.

 What are you grateful for in this season?